High-dimensional statistical arbitrage with factor models and stochastic control: Appendix: Proofs

 for any $t\geq 0$ and any admissible control $\pi$.
 Thus, the SDE for $W$ has a unique strong solution $W^*$ for the particular case $\pi = \pi^*$ for any initial data, given by the above integral (note that the stochastic integral is well defined, since $dX_s=A(\mu-X_s)ds+\sigma dB_s$, $\pi^*$ and $X$ are continuous, and again $\int_0^Te^{-2rs}\E[||\pi_s'^*\sigma||^2]ds<\infty$).

-As for the regularity conditions, we simply adapt the proof of Theorem 2.1. of Lintilhac and Tourin (2016) for a related model, which guarantee the uniform $\Pp$-integrability of the family of random variables $(H(\tau,X_\tau,W_\tau^*))_{\tau\in[0,T]}$ where $\tau$ is a $\mathcal{F}$-stopping time, and which we simply adapt to the parameters of the present model obtaining the sufficient conditions stated in Proposition 3.2.
+As for the regularity conditions, we adapt the proof of Theorem 2.1. of \cite{Tourin2016}, which guarantee the uniform $\Pp$-integrability of the family of random variables $(H(\tau,X_\tau,W_\tau^*))_{\tau\in[0,T]}$ where $\tau$ is a $\mathcal{F}$-stopping time, and which we adapt to the parameters of the present model obtaining the sufficient conditions stated in Proposition 3.2.

 The key observation to adapt their proof is that in our case we also have that the hypothesized value function is of the form $H(t,x,w)=-\exp(-\gamma we^{r(T-t)}-\frac{1}{2}x'A_2(t)x-A_1(t)x-A_0(t))$ for some explicit smooth functions $A_i(t)$ that we computed in the proof of Proposition 3.1, and our $X$ is also a matrix Ornstein-Uhlenbeck process under $\Pp$ with SDE $dX_t=A(\mu-X_t)dt+\sigma dB_t$, and